-The leafcutter bee is another useful friend to gardeners as it provides a valuable and efficient pollination service for plants.
+The leafcutter bee belongs to the Megachile family of bees, and is another useful friend to gardeners as it provides a valuable and efficient pollination service for plants.

 But they are also a very helpful friend to farmers.
 In fact, the US Agricultural Research Service says that 1 alfalfa leafcutter bee can do the job of 20 honey bees!
 (Ref 1)